mikkelcato/uni-bach/uni-5-sem/hard/chpt/chpt-1.typ

 #pagebreak()

 = Crystal structure
-Everything in solid state physics is basically a crystal, this part of the course describes the basic mathematical description of these.
+Everything in solid state physics is basically a crystal.
+This part of the course covers the mathematical description of these.

-== The Lattice
+== The lattice
-An ideal crystal consists of the infinite repetition of identical groups of atoms---this group is referred to as the basis.
+An ideal crystal consists of the infinite repetition of identical groups of atoms (the basis).
 The set to which the basis is attached is called the lattice.
-This lattice can be defined by three translation vectors $bold(a)_1, bold(a)_2$ and $bold(a)_3$, such that our crystal looks the same when viewed from $bold(r)$ and $bold(r)'$ related by
+This lattice can be defined by three translation vectors $bold(a)_1, bold(a)_2$ and $bold(a)_3$ such that the crystal looks the same at $bold(r)$ and $bold(r)'$ related by
 $
   bold(r)' = bold(r) + bold(T) " with " bold(T) = u_1 bold(a)_1 + u_2 bold(a)_2 + u_3 bold(a)_3", " u_1, u_2, u_3 in ZZ
 $<lattice-translation>